Failzuma/Failzuma/README.md

 Im a passionate programmer, JRPG enthusiast and a technophile.
 My biggest ambition is to work on a big company especially a game company, and getting master degree in Computer Science.

-- 🌱 On my way to become Fullstack
+- 🌱 Learning C++ and ASM also Reverse Engineering
 - 👀 Interested in game hacking and android modding
 - ⚡ Love playing games, especially *Apex Legends*